 - The actual user data are included after the end of the header.

 UDP (User Datagram Protocol) consists of fewer fields compared to TCP.
 The reason for that is because certain data types do not require reliable delivery and extra overhead.
 Real-time traffic for example, needs to be transported in an efficient way without error correction and retransmission mechanisms.

 UDP is considered to be a connectionless protocol.
 It leaves reliability to be handled by the application layer.
 All it cares about is fast transmission.
 The UDP segment format is presented in the diagram below:

 Choosing the right transport protocol to use depends on the type of data to be transferred.
 For information that needs reliability, sequence transmission and data integrity -- TCP is the transport protocol to use.
-For data that require real-time transmission with low overhead and less processing -- UDP is the right choice.
+For data that require real-time transmission with low overhead and less processing -- transport protocol UDP is the right choice.

 The following table summarizes the key-characteristics of each one of these protocols.
 Keep them in mind when choosing the transport protocol for your data.